Litigation: Start to Finish

 If the insurance company or the defendant does not make a fair and reasonable settlement offer, then your only recourse is a jury trial among twelve of your peers.
 In a trial, you must prove by a preponderance of the evidence that the respondent is responsible for your injuries.
 Preponderance of the evidence is the burden of proof required in a civil trial.
 If the injured party can prove that more than 50% of the evidence points to the respondent’s actions or inactions as the cause of their injury, they will win the case.
 The insurance company is then required to pay the injured party the amount the jury has awarded.

 Personal injury litigation is extremely complex and may vary depending on the specific facts in your case.
-If you have been injured due to someone else’s negligence, contact the Blumenshine Law Group.
-Call us today!
+If you have been injured due to someone else’s negligence, email the Blumenshine Law Group at [email protected] or call us today!
 We can help (312) 766-1000.